cguttweb/nuxt-portfolio-blog/content/postsideas.md

 # Blog Post Ideas

-- Gridsome - setup and thoughts on it so far...
+- Gridsome - setup and thoughts on it so far look at plugins e.g. vue meta-gridsome
-  - vue meta-gridsome - need to look at this
-- Vue - anything new I learn
+- General web dev thoughts
+- Vue and its ecosystem e.g. Vue CLI, Vue Router, Nuxt, Gridsome (plugins), Vuepress
-- Tailwind CSS (adding to Gridsome/webpack/projects)
+- Tailwind CSS
 - dev.to community
 - ~~vscode and its plugins e.g prettier/eslint~~
 - people who have non-tech degrees getting into tech/programming
-- JAMstack once I've learnt about it
+- JAMstack and SSGs - headless CMS e.g.forestry/netlifycms
 - webpack?
-- PostCSS?
-- General web dev thoughts
 - HTML emails
 - font awesome/icon fonts
-- accesibility as I increase my understanding e.g. aria-label
+- Accessibility - axe/wave extensions/WCAG contrast checker
 - React/Gatsby when I start to learn although playing around with gatsby very similar to gridsome but the styling is in the JS which I'm not sure I like.
 - Attribute selectors, psuedo classes and elements e.g. nth-child, :root, :not, ::first-letter
 - Anything else when inspiration strikes